imcuteani/awesome-terraform-azcognitive/README.md

  Initialization of terraform backend & plugins with the command

- 'Terraform init'
+ Terraform init

  Planning of the terraform workflow & resources to be provisioned -

- 'Terraform plan -out="nameofyourtfplan.tfplan"'
+ Terraform plan -out="nameofyourtfplan.tfplan"

  Execution of resources provisioning -

- 'Terraform Apply "yourtfplan.tfplan"'
+ Terraform Apply "yourtfplan.tfplan"

  Destroy of the resources once required -

- 'Terraform destroy'
+ Terraform destroy